Riyasharma1311/Zero-bias/README.md

 - Uses type hints throughout for better readability and maintainability
 - Recommended to use Linux for backend development
-- Prisma setup: run migrations before use (if applicable)
+- Prisma setup: run migrations before use
 - Expandable for multi-hospital or multi-doctor support

 ---